BlokasLabs/patchbox-os-docs/docs/InstallOS.md

-# Install the operating system on the SD card
+# Install the Operating System on the SD Card

-For the OS image transfer to the Raspberry Pi, we recommend you to use the SD card and the balenaEtcher software which will format the SD card and will flash the image to it.
+For the OS image transfer to the Raspberry Pi we recommend you to use the SD card and the balenaEtcher software.
+It will format the SD card and will flash the image to it.
 Follow the steps listed below and get it done!

 <a href="https://community.blokas.io/t/raspberry-pi-write-sd-card-images-using-os-x-command-line/614" target='_blank'>Here's another way to do it with macOS</a>